 Concept, Curation and Exhibition design: FAT Architecture and Crimson Architectural Historians

 Graphic Design: Fraser Muggeridge Studio

 The British pavilion deals with the theme of the 14th Architecture Biennale by depicting how, from the Industrial Revolution onward, modernity has been incorporated into the British culture and its literary and artistic utopias: from William Blake’s Jerusalem, a symbol of redemption and rebirth, to the celebration of ruins; from the passion for the picturesque and the landscape to the Arts and Crafts movement; from the Garden Cities of Ebenezer Howard to the post-war New Towns; and in which way such union became part of the British popular culture.

 Photo by Bruno Cordioli

-A frame from “A clockwork Orange” by Stanley Kubrick (1971) based on the novel by Anthony Burgess.
-For the exhibition curators, the selection by Kubrick of the Thamesmead developement in South East London as a filming location was not intended to express a dystopia but rather a picturesque-futuristic vision of the new city.
+A frame from “A Clockwork Orange” by Stanley Kubrick (1971) based on the novel by Anthony Burgess.
+For the exhibition curators, the selection by Kubrick of the Thamesmead development in South East London as a filming location was not intended to express a dystopia but rather a picturesque-futuristic vision of the new city.